Lansing Art Gallery: History

-The gallery was originally formed in 1965 by a group of local artists, teachers and business people, with the support of Lansing governmental leaders, and was originally known as the Lansing Community Gallery.
+The gallery was formed in 1965 by a group of local artists, teachers and business people, with the support of Lansing governmental leaders, and was originally known as the Lansing Community Gallery.
 It was the first permanent art gallery in Lansing.
 As of 1978, LAG was partially funded through the Comprehensive Employment and Training Act (CETA), with CETA funding the entire director's salary.